FrankenVoron/V2.4EZ/README.md

 VORONTrident: https://github.com/VoronDesign/Voron-Trident

 # Goal:
 Provide a clean upgrade path from a stock V2.4 to an insulated V2.4 with a solid extrusion door, with minimal printed parts required and no core functional part changes.
-This means you can purchase a V2.4 printed functional parts kit and build this without any additional parts, then print the remaining cosmetic skirt pieces.
+This means you can purchase a V2.4 printed functional parts kit and build this without any additional printed parts, then print the remaining cosmetic skirt pieces.

 ![Fusion360_0TtBcjJM2s](https://user-images.githubusercontent.com/11861478/171031532-641ca7b6-a971-4187-abaf-29e61f68fe8d.png)